CardonaEA/code-image-analysis-c-elegans/smFISH-images-quantification/README.md

     To select a value during the preprocessing make `quantile_BGD_subtraction = 0`

     - Line # 15: `block_size_for_image_ranking = 2`<br>
-    faster results with larger values like 4, 8, 16; but less detail.
+    Faster results with larger values like 4, 8, 16; but less detail.

 14. In the command window type: `smFISH_Preprocessing_Script`
 15. The script will ask you to select either a GFP or smFISH image.